Steve Sisolak: 2018 election bid

 Sisolak was long considered a potential candidate for governor of Nevada in the 2018 election.
 He first considered running for governor in 2014, but declined in February 2014.

 Sisolak officially announced his candidacy on June 22, 2017.
 He defeated Clark County Commission colleague Chris Giunchigliani on June 12, 2018, to become the Democratic nominee.
 The Republican nominee was Adam Laxalt, the attorney general of Nevada and the grandson of former U.S. senator Paul Laxalt.

 Sisolak's campaign priorities were education, healthcare, and the economy.
 He released a healthcare policy platform that included proposals to reduce pharmaceutical drug prices, fix Nevada's doctor shortage, and protect Nevadans with preexisting conditions.
 He said he wanted to continue Governor Sandoval's Medicaid expansion and new funding for education.
 Sisolak supported Question 1, also known as Marsy's Law, the crime victims rights bill, and opposed Question 3, the Energy Choice Initiative.

-Sisolak was endorsed by former President Barack Obama, then former Vice President Joe Biden, Senator Catherine Cortez Masto, Representative Dina Titus, the Sierra Club, the Human Rights Campaign, Let America Vote, and the Law Enforcement Coalition of Nevada.
+Sisolak was endorsed by former President Barack Obama, former Vice President Joe Biden, Senator Catherine Cortez Masto, Representative Dina Titus, the Sierra Club, the Human Rights Campaign, Let America Vote, and the Law Enforcement Coalition of Nevada.

 Sisolak was elected governor on November 6, 2018, defeating Laxalt with 49.4% of the vote to Laxalt's 45.3%.
 He lost all but two county-level jurisdictions, but carried the two largest, Clark and Washoe.
 He won primarily on the strength of carrying Clark County by 86,600 votes, more than double his statewide margin of 39,700.
 Sisolak became the first Democrat elected governor since 1994.